Skip to main content

 Priorities of the Fund

-- Priority will be given to organizations with less than a $1.5 million annual operating budget.
-This does not apply to Indigenous organizations.
+• Priority will be given to organizations with an annual operating budget of less than a $1.5 million.
+This budget size preference does not apply to Indigenous organizations.

 How to Apply & Learn More